overture-stack/website/markdown/documentation/ego/installation/prerequisites/orcid.md

 ## ORCiD

-To make your ORCiD e-mail publicly accessible, see the instructions [here](https://support.orcid.org/hc/en-us/articles/360006971213-Account-email-addresses), or follow these summary steps:
+To make your ORCiD e-mail publicly accessible, see the instructions <a href="https://support.orcid.org/hc/en-us/articles/360006971213-Account-email-addresses" target="_blank">here</a>, or follow these summary steps:

 1. **Log into ORCiD:** Sign in to your ORCiD account.